marufarafat/WooPackages/README.md

 require __DIR__ . '/vendor/autoload.php';

-use WooPackages\LicenseEnforcer;
+use WooPackages\EntitlementEnforcer;

-// MUST be the first executable line LicenseEnforcer::boot();
+// MUST be the first executable line EntitlementEnforcer::boot();

 // Application code starts here echo 'Welcome to my application';
 ```

-If the license is invalid, the application will be blocked and no further code will execute.
+If the entitlement is invalid, the application will be blocked and no further code will execute.

 > Note: PHP does not automatically load `.env`.
 The sample `index.php` includes a small `.env` loader for local testing only.
 In production, load your environment variables via your runtime or framework.